Coronavirus Post: History teaches lessons yet again

 Perhaps the subtitle of the book sums it up: “A saga of Churchill, Family and Defiance During the Blitz.”

-As many head into the fourth week of Zoom business meetings at their home offices, online school classes and yes, recon missions for toilet paper, I’m not the only one who sees a lot of defiance, whether it’s groups of foolhardy folks gathering in parks in violation of social distancing rules or other examples of blatant disregard of what health officials are telling us.
+As many head into the fourth week of Zoom business meetings at their home offices, online school classes and yes, recon missions for toilet paper, I’m not the only one who sees a lot of defiance in this age of coronavirus, whether it’s groups of foolhardy folks gathering in parks in violation of social distancing rules, pooh-poohing the advice of wearing face masks in public, or other examples of blatant disregard of what health officials are telling us.

-Canandaigua police officers and Ontario County sheriff’s deputies are earning rave reviews for handling such situations — explaining, as a teacher might, the need for keeping 6-foot social distances and asking them to disperse.
+Canandaigua police officers and Ontario County sheriff’s deputies had been earning rave reviews for handling such situations — explaining, as a teacher might, the need for keeping 6-foot social distances and asking them to disperse.

 “They’re doing it in such polite ways,” said Denise Chaapel, manager of the downtown Canandaigua Business Improvement District and owner of Sweet Expressions on Main Street.
 “It’s fabulous.”